 Depreciation of the pipeline commenced in January 2000 using a unit method.
 Under this method depreciation is calculated by multiplying the cost of the pipe by a factor determined by dividing the annual contracted capacity for use of the pipeline by the total design capacity of the pipeline during its estimated useful life.Financing

 Financing for Phase I was provided through an Advance Payment Contract (APC) with Petrobrás and the Transport Capacity Option (TCO) with Petrobrás.
-These amounts are reflected in the Non Current Liabilities section of the balance sheet as Revenues Received in Advance and are amortized through Revenues in the projections.
+These amounts are reflected in the non current liabilities section of the balance sheet as revenues received in advance and are amortized through Revenues in the projections.
 These prepayments are as follows: